Tower Climber Fatality Numbers Call for Scrutiny of Contractor Safety

 Cell phone companies do not employ these tower climbers directly.
 They do so through contractors, minimizing their liability in the event of an accident.
 This is probably done because the risk of death in these occupations is so high.
 Considering the high risk of falls in this occupation, carriers likely do not want their brand names to be sullied through association with a higher number of worker fatalities.
 As a result, none of these fatalities turn up against the companies’ names in the Occupational Safety and Health Administration database.

 Unfortunately, such sneaky practices by cell phone carriers are widespread in the United States.
 Employers prefer not to take on any risk by contracting workers through subcontractors when there is dangerous work involved.
 As a result, the Occupational Safety and Health Administration finds itself powerless to take any action against employers, because they are not listed as employers at all.
-When workers who work for contracting companies are injured in accidents, they may have no rights to compensation under workers compensation laws.
+When workers who work for contracting companies are injured in accidents, they may have no rights to compensation under workers’ compensation laws, according to our Boston worker’s compensation lawyers.